And he’s ok with it.

-He also comes from a weird place, somewhere between Strategy and Poetry, a place called Paradox.
+He comes from a weird place, too — somewhere between Strategy and Poetry — a place called Paradox.

 “Paradox.
-That’s where the wisdom lies,” he insists.
+This is a creatively dynamic zone,” he insists.
 “And this is where our most motivating stuff comes from.”

 Jack often pulls over while driving, takes a break while working out at the gym, lowers the heat while cooking, to tap notes into his mobile phone.